 Does hyperbaric oxygen therapy really help recovery?

-Is it normal for swelling to come and go during recovery?
+Is it normal for swelling to come and go?

 Can rapid recovery therapies reduce scarring?